Huge rattlesnake’s creepy warning convinced this man to ‘call it a day,’ video shows

 The message he posted with the video says “... and that is gonna be my sign to call it a day.”

-But the man who works for Odom Forestry Services seemed reluctant to leave the snake he called “impressive.”
+But the man who works for Walley Forestry and Properties seemed reluctant to leave the snake he called “impressive.”

 It took a few attempts for Hosey to leave, first saying “Yeah, going home,” before briefly turning back for another look at the rattler and saying, “All right dude, I’m out of here.
 You can have it.”